kumahq/kuma/docs/proposals/cross-mesh-ux.md

 via `MeshGateway`, the same interface for exposing to external traffic.

 The proposal addresses UX both for _exposing_ and the _consuming_ meshes and only HTTP/S services.
+TCP will be addressed in a later proposal.

 ## Design